• Skip to primary navigation

 • 2 large marshmallows

-• 2 squares dark chocolate or your favorite chocolate bar
+• 2 squares chocolate bar white, milk, dark, etc

 • Optional Toppings: berries, peanut butter cups, banana, swap graham crackers for chocolate chip cookies